awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-publish-message-to-topic.md

 The following tutorial shows how you can use the AWS Management Console, the AWS SDK for Java, and the AWS SDK for \.NET to publish a message to a topic\.

+**Important**
+You can publish messages only to topics and endpoints in the same AWS Region\.

 **Topics**
 + [AWS Management Console](#publish-message-to-topic-aws-console)
 + [AWS SDK for Java](#publish-message-to-topic-aws-java)